Pasco County Public Transportation: Route 54

 Route 54 is split into two parts, 54 West and 54 East, both connecting at The Shops at Wiregrass:

 Route 54 West

-Route 54 West serves south-west Pasco County, with 23 stops, taking you from Elfers to Wesley Chapel.
+Route 54 West serves south-west Pasco County, with 23 stops, connecting Elfers to Wesley Chapel.
 Notable locations it goes to include HCA Florida Trinity Hospital, Starkey Ranch Town Square, Tampa Premium Outlets, and The Shops at Wiregrass.

 Route 54 East

-Route 54 East serves south-west Pasco County, with 37 stops, taking you from Wesley Chapel to Zephyrhills.
+Route 54 East serves south-west Pasco County, with 37 stops, connecting Wesley Chapel to Zephyrhills.
 Notable locations it goes to include AdventHealth Wesley Chapel, Grove at Wesley Chapel, New River Branch Library. and Downtown Zephyrhills.

 Paratransit

 GOPASCO offers Pasco County Paratransit, which is a door-to-door bus service that takes you to one set location and back to your house.
 The price ranges from $0 to $3.

 Connections

 Connections to Clearwater Jolly Trolley

 GOPASCO route 18 connects with the Clearwater Jolly Trolly in Tarpon Springs.